adituriya/vagrant-debops/README.md

 vagrant up
 ```

-The first time, this will take around 10 minutes to run.
+The first time, this will take around 10 minutes to run,
+as it will update the base system, install DebOps and run
+the DebOps `common` playbook.
 Subsequent runs will be faster.
-Once the instance is up,
+Once the instance is up and running,
 if you need to re-run `debops` (say you updated your configuration), then

 ```